-Do you want to know how I made more than $2500 during the black Friday week which happened recently?
+Do you want to know how I made more than $2500 during black Friday week (in 2016) and over $13000 this Black Friday which happened recently?
 Do you want to know what are the strategies I used to boost my affiliate sales just within a week?
 Well, you are in the right place.

 I’ve been making money from blogging since 2010 and I’m still into it just because I’m passionate about teaching others what I know.
 In the process, blogging is also helping me to make money.
 So it’s a win/win approach.

 During the black Friday sales, bloggers and affiliate marketers from all over the online world compete with each other to increase their website product sales.

 I’m also one among them.
 I wanted to give a shot to the black Friday sales to see if I can make some serious sales.
 And guess what?
 I made over $2500 in “affiliate commission” during this black Friday week (in 2016).

 If are wondering about how I made it happened, this post is for you.
 You will discover everything from how I made the money (screenshots and traffic reports are included) to how you can repeat the same.

 Are you ready?
 Let’s get into the details.

 - Black Friday Case Study: How I made over $2500 during Cyber week